seilylook/seilylook.github.io/posts/infra_structure/kubernetes/cka/mocktest/2/index.md

 Create a new pod called `super-user-pod` with image `busybox:1.28`.
 Allow the pod to be able to set `system_time`.

 The container should `sleep for 4800` seconds.

+Pod: super-user-pod

+Container Image: busybox:1.28

+Is SYS_TIME capability set for the container?

 #### Answer